gerrymandr/benchmarking/README.md

 Much of our data is stored as .p files using the pickle import.
 Each file represents a single python data structure which be perfectly maintained when imported into python.
-The following code snippet will import a .p file and assign its information to a variable 'data'.
+The following code snippet will import a .p file and assign its information to a variable 'data':

 import pickle